 Why Bounce Kit?

-After his epic dunk performance at the 2016 NBA All-Star Game, he became well-known to the general public as well and is now being praised as perhaps the best dunker currently alive.
+After his epic dunk performance at the 2016 NBA All-Star Game, he became a huge celebrity and is now considered by many to be the #1 dunker of this era.

-This meant that his vertical jump training program got some traction as well, and now many people are asking if it can teach them the secrets that give Jordan Kilganon his incredible 50-inch vertical leap.
+This meant that his vertical jump training program got a huge buzz, and now many people ask if it can teach them the secrets that give Kilganon his incredible 50-inch vertical.

-So instead of relying on speculation online, I decided to go through the program in detail and provide you with a complete picture of whether Bounce Kit can compete with some of the more established vertical jump programs like Vert Shock, Jump Manual, etc..
+So instead of relying on speculation online, I decided to go through the program in detail and provide you with a complete picture of whether or not Bounce Kit can compete with some of the more established vertical jump programs of today.

 After logging into the online member’s area, you are immediately greeted by a short video where Jordan Kilganon thanks you for becoming part of the program and stresses the importance of going through it as a whole.